-All good things come in three and the same goes for my Hansa towns travel advice.
+All good things come in threes and the same goes for my Hansa towns travel advice.
 Situated in a perfect triangle, only 20kms apart, you can find three Hansa town gems: Kampen, Hattem and Elburg.
-In this post we’ll be talking about Kampen with its unparalleled stories, its Kogge (special cargo boats) shipyard, and a very well preserved historic center.
+First we’ll be talking about Kampen with its unparalleled stories, its Kogge (special cargo boats) shipyard, and a very well preserved historic center.
 The other two, Hattem and Elburg, are much smaller but still offer the same unexpected awesomeness.
 There is so much more to discover in the Netherlands than only Amsterdam!
 So hop on that train and within the hour you will find yourself surrounded by unique architecture and Dutch trade history!

 What are Hansa Towns?